Cardinal electors in the 1978 conclaves

 The cardinal electors entered the Sistine Chapel to begin the first conclave on 25 August 1978.
-On 26 August, after four ballots over two days, they elected Cardinal Albino Luciani, Patriarch of Venice, who took the papal name John Paul I. After his death 33 days into his papacy, the cardinal electors again entered the Sistine Chapel to begin the second conclave on 14 October.
-On 16 October, after eight ballots over three days, they elected Cardinal Karol Wojtyła, Archbishop of Kraków, who took the papal name John Paul II.
+On 26 August, after four ballots over two days, they elected Cardinal Albino Luciani, the patriarch of Venice, who took the papal name John Paul I. After his death 33 days into his papacy, the cardinal electors again entered the Sistine Chapel to begin the second conclave on 14 October.
+On 16 October, after eight ballots over three days, they elected Cardinal Karol Wojtyła, the archbishop of Kraków, who took the papal name John Paul II.